S-SANTOSH/COVID-19-Hackathon/README.md

 ![Screenshot 2020-04-19 at 11 58 11 AM](https://user-images.githubusercontent.com/59559365/79681170-a87f1600-8235-11ea-9241-6d92a68786fb.png)

-The reason behind this graph is that none of the country has completely won with this corona virus.
-Hence it is just infection period .
+The reason behind this graph is that we don't have the complete dataset .
+It is just infection period .
 The another phase is a prevention period in which the number of cases will go down and the recovery rate starts.
 This can be possible when the vaccination of the disease will  invent.
-But the thing is the vaccination requires time and till that we have to avoid the growth of infection and try to maintain the figure which is present at the peak.
+But the vaccination requires time and till that we have to avoid the growth of infection and try to maintain the figure which is present at the peak.
 Where the number of cases is minimum.
 To make plan for minimisation we need to check the idea.
 Which can be done with the help of this model.
 ### Model
 #### 1) Probability
 Let’s consider 2 sets P(A) and P(B) to calculate the probability.
 Where P(A) stands for probability of Infected person and P(B) stands for probability of Not infected person.
 The Venn-diagram will look like